fassko/fassko/README.md

 I'm Kristaps.
 I love open source, mobile apps, cats and cares about inclusivity.

-I’m currently working on @Sharentic.
+I’m currently working on [Sharentic](https://www.sharentic.com/).
 Active contributor at [Swift Weekly Brief newsletter](https://swiftweekly.github.io/), various open source libraries and apps.

 Executed as a co-founder at a global-scale company [Qminder](https://www.qminder.com/) that serviced clients such as Uber, Lyft, At&T, Bolt, The Olympic Games and more.